 - During operation, HSR trains would be added to the existing railroad corridor, which is adjacent to the park.
-As detailed in the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 2018b), the project would result in a noise increase at Site ST-09 (the closest noise monitoring location to this resource), from an existing level of 62 dBA to 69 dBA after project implementation, which would be a moderate impact.
-A moderate impact indicates that the introduction of the project will be noticeable to most people, but it may not be sufficient to cause strong reactions from the community.
+As detailed in the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 2021), the project would result in a noise increase at Site ST-09 (the closest noise monitoring location to this resource), from an existing level of 62 dBA to 69 dBA after project implementation, which would be a moderate impact.
+A moderate impact indicates that the introduction of the project would be noticeable to most people, but it may not be sufficient to cause strong reactions from the community.
 Therefore, proximity impacts would not substantially impair the activities, features, or attributes of the property. - During operation, visual elements that would be introduced within the rail corridor include the trains, OCS, lighting, and signage.
 The proposed elements near Taylor Yard G2 River Park would be consistent with the existing railroad corridor, and the project would not introduce any vertical elements that would be visually intrusive to users of the park.
+Therefore, proximity impacts would not substantially impair the activities, features, or attributes of the property. - Section 3.7.3 of this EIR/EIS states that the HSR Build Alternative would neither preclude nor conflict with the restoration activities proposed at the Taylor Yard G2 River Park under the Los Angeles River Revitalization Master Plan (City of Los Angeles 2007) or the Los Angeles River Ecosystem Restoration Final Feasibility Report and Environmental Impact Statement/ Environmental Impact Report (USACE 2015).
 Therefore, proximity impacts would not substantially impair the activities, features, or attributes of the property.